 After lawyers have successfully completed the Trust Account Examination and submitted the Lawyer’s Certification and Accountant’s Certification, they will receive a confirmation email from the Society permitting them to open their trust account.
-After opening the account, the lawyer is required to provide the particulars of their trust account(s) to Officer, Database Administration.
+After opening the account, the lawyer is required to provide the particulars of their trust account(s) to Administrator, Trust Assurance.

 All practising lawyers are required to report on their involvement with trust accounts on an annual basis.
 This reporting takes the form of either a Declaration in the Matter of Trust Funds or the longer Trust Account Report (working copy, .pdf).

 To assist members in the management of their trust accounts and, upon sufficient demand, the Society will make a Chambers Application to turn over undistributable trust funds to the Public Trustee of Nova Scotia.
 Information on this process and a copy of a Solicitor's Affidavit can be found in the Application for Disposal of Undistributed Trust Funds (Procedure and Sample Documents).

 Trust Account Regulations (Part 10 of Regulations under the LPA)